AZ Tax Advantages

-This tax incentive provides a State of Arizona income tax deduction for contributions made to any state’s 529 plan.
-The incentive adds to the ongoing tax benefits of a 529 plan where assets grow tax-deferred and withdrawals are tax-free when funds are used for qualified education expenses.
+The State of Arizona provides an income tax deduction for contributions made to any state’s 529 plan.
+The incentive adds to the ongoing tax benefits of a 529 plan where assets grow tax-free and withdrawals are tax-free when funds are used for qualified education expenses.
 Pursuant to Laws 2021, Chapter 395, effective September 29, 2021:

 - Married couples can subtract up to $4,000 per beneficiary when filing jointly.

-- Single individuals or heads of household may subtract up to $2,000 per beneficiary.
+- Single individuals or heads of household can subtract up to $2,000 per beneficiary.

 Families should consider their own state’s 529 plan before investing in another state’s plan.
 By considering in-state incentives, families may find that they more closely meet their education saving goals.
 Families are urged to consult their tax advisor when making an education savings decision.
 Contact the Arizona Department of Revenue Taxpayer Information and Assistance Section at (602) 255-3381 with questions.